gopinathsjsu/team-project-ikigai/Documentation/Javeed.md

 ### 1. What tasks did I work on since the last Scrum meeting?

 Finalized using React JS &  Material UI, and brushed up on the basic concepts.
 Created a client for the frontend.

+### 2. What do I plan to do before the next weekly Scrum meeting?

+Develop basic pages.
+Set up components in the client.
+Start with basic documentation.

+### 3. What tasks blockers did I have?

+No blockers.